brentleyjones/brentley.dev/src/posts/2021-09-15-Bazel's-remote-caching-and-remote-execution-explained.md

 but I realized that a post discussing the fundamentals of remote caching and remote execution would also be of value to some of you.

 So that's what this post is:
-a nuts and bolts,
+a nuts and bolts
-or rather actions and spawns 😄, overview of Bazel's remote caching and remote execution capabilities.
+(or rather actions and spawns 😄) overview of Bazel's remote caching and remote execution capabilities.

 [^podcast]: I talk a bit about remote execution on [this episode of the Lyft Mobile Podcast](https://lyftmobilepodcast.libsyn.com/bazel-with-brentley-jones-and-keith-smiley).